Shaddai

 Mishkan

-“If ten sit and engage in Torah study, the Divine Presence abides among them, as it is said, "God stands in the congregation of God" (Ps.
-82:1).
+"If ten sit and engage in Torah study, the Shekhinah Divine Presence abides among them, as it is said, "God stands in the congregation of God" (Psalm 82:1).
 How do we know that it applies to five?
 Because of the verse "He has founded his bunch on the earth" (Amos 9:6).
-How do we know that it applies even to three?
-Because of the verse "He will judge in the midst of the judges" (Ps 82:1).
+And how do we know that it applies even to three?
+Because of the verse "He will judge in the midst of the judges" (Psalm 82:1).

 How do we know it applies even to two?
 The verse teaches, "Then they who feared God spoke one to the other and God listened and heard."
 (Mal.
 3:16).
 It applies even to one, since it is said, "In every place where I cause My name to be mentioned, I will come and bless you" (Exod.
 20:24).”
 Pirke Avot 3:6